Pflugerville, Texas

 Pflugerville (/ˈfluːɡərvɪl/ FLOO-gər-vil) is a city in Travis County, Texas, United States, with a small portion in Williamson County.
 The population was 65,191 at the 2020 census.
 Pflugerville is a suburb of Austin and part of the Austin-Round Rock- Metropolitan Statistical Area.
+It is located 18 mi north of Austin.
 It was named after the original German settlers who farmed the area starting in 1849.
 The city was first incorporated in July 1965.
-The vast majority of the city lies within Travis County, but small parts of it extend into Williamson County.

 History

 Pfluger homestead

 The area was initially settled by German immigrant Henry Pfluger Sr. (1803–1867) and members of his family from late 1849 into early 1850.
 Pfluger had been a wealthy farmer in Germany, but lost all of his property during the revolutions of 1848.
 He arrived in the country with $1,600 and purchased 160 acre of land 2 mi east of Austin from John Liese, a brother-in-law who had immigrated before him.
 In 1853, Pfluger paid Liese $960 for a 960 acre tract of land in an area known as Brushy Knob.
 There, the family lived in a five-room log cabin and raised corn, wheat, rye, beans, sweet potatoes, and sugar cane.
 The Pfluger family also owned several slaves, some of whom were fluent in German.